Shingles (Herpes Zoster)

 - Recommended for individuals 50 years and older without contraindications.

-- Immunocompromised adults 50 years and older may be considered for RZV on a case-by-case basis.
+- RZV may be considered for immunocompromised adults ≥50 years of age based on a case-by-case basis.

-Some individuals should not receive the vaccine, such as those with specific allergies or those taking certain medications.
-Always consult with a healthcare provider to determine the best options for you.
+Some individuals should not receive the vaccine; for example, those with certain allergies or who are taking certain medications.

 Useful Resources: